Cornerstone of Southern California, Celebrating 40 Years

 We recognize that you are unique and that your addiction recovery requires an equally unique addiction treatment program.
 We will design a bespoke therapy regime to meet your specific needs.
 Behavioral therapy can help you think clearly, recover your authentic self, and live a life free of substance abuse.

-Once you’ve completed your healing program of treatment, our Cornerstone alumni program will help you with ongoing support as you make positive changes and continue along a path of good mental health and sobriety.
+Once you’ve completed your healing program, our Cornerstone alumni program will help you with ongoing support as you make positive changes and continue along a path of good mental health and sobriety.

-Contact us today to discover more about how Cornerstone can help you recover and heal from addiction.
+Contact us today to learn how Cornerstone can help you recover and heal from addiction.